dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_2-tokyo-before-lunch.md

 As we left the civic center, we passed by the [Tokyo Dome](https://en.wikipedia.org/wiki/Tokyo_Dome). is a baseball stadium, home to the [Yomiuri Giants](https://en.wikipedia.org/wiki/Yomiuri_Giants), the current title winner and the team with most [Central League](https://en.wikipedia.org/wiki/Central_League) titles.
 The stadium is so large it is often used in Japan to compare large sizes, and it is also often used for other events, most notably concerts.

-Adjacent to the stadium is the [Tokyo Dome City](https://en.wikipedia.org/wiki/Tokyo_Dome_City), an entertainment complex including an amusement park, a hoteland several other commerce shops.
+Adjacent to the stadium is the [Tokyo Dome City](https://en.wikipedia.org/wiki/Tokyo_Dome_City), an entertainment complex including an amusement park, a hotel and several other commerce shops.
 The weather was starting to heat up so we stayed in the Tokyo Dome City for a while since it had a fountain lake with water sprayers (so the air would be cooler even though it was an open-air area), but also because Prof. Pedro Ribeiro decided to have his way with the [Thunder Dolphin](https://en.wikipedia.org/wiki/Thunder_Dolphin) rollercoaster.

 We then had lunch at Koraku McDonald's (the place you're most likely to be understood in English, and even so Kevin got a regular, hot tea instead of an iced tea), and then crossed the Suidōbashi bridge over the Kanda River to catch the train at [Suidōbashi Station](https://en.wikipedia.org/wiki/Suid%C5%8Dbashi_Station) to get to our next destination.